communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 }
 ```

-Within python we need to use the boto3 package to connect to the s3 backing service.
+Within python, we need to use the boto3 package to connect to the s3 backing service.

 We use boto3 to create a resource object, which represent an object-oriented interface to Amazon Web Services (AWS).